Getting Started with 3D Printing

 How Does Wholesale Ordering Work?

-We offer the ability to buy our materials in bulk at a discount.
-If you are located in the United States and want to purchase $1,000 worth of filament or more, then we highly suggest checking out our wholesales website: https://us-wholesale.polymaker.com/
+We offer the option to purchase our materials in bulk at a discounted rate.
+If you are located in the United States and wish to buy $1,000 worth of filament or more, we highly recommend checking out our wholesales website.

-If you are located outside of the United States, please send us an email at Support@Polymaker.com to help with your bulk order.
+If you are located outside of the United States, please email us at Support@Polymaker.com to assist with your bulk order.
+In your email, please include the following information:

-1. Are you a company or representing a company?
-If so, please include your company name.
+- Are you a company or representing a company?
+If so, please provide your company name.

-2. Are you a reseller/distributor, or are you looking to use the filament to print yourself?
+- Are you a reseller/distributor, or do you intend to use the filament for your own printing needs?

-3. Please include any social media or website links to your company
+- Please include any social media or website links related to your company.

-Once we get that email from you we will reach out within 3 business days in order to help complete your wholesale order.
+Once we receive your email, we will contact you within three business days to help complete your wholesale order.

 My Spool is Not Performing as Expected